mayfrost/guides/X.md

 `Ctrl-t + Q`

 ### RATPOISONRC CONFIGURATION FILE
-The next custom _".ratpoisonrc"_ file goes under your home directory and can be customized to your needs:
+The next custom _".ratpoisonrc"_ file goes under your home directory and can be customized to your needs.
+It adds several goodies through scripts like an expose-like effect showing all windows on the screen arranged in a mozaic which you can choose by pressing the number from its tag:
 ```
 # text editor
 bind e exec gjots2